Nested Fees and costs

 The annual standard load equals 23 credit points and is also known as Effective Full-time Student Load (EFTSL).

 The following examples only include 2017 fees.
-Please note that 2015 and 2016 fees are also available.
+Please note that 2016 fees are also available.

 If you are an international student, please refer to our information for international fee paying students.